QR3.2.2 We are Flatlanders

 QR3.1 What is Light?

-Even in pre-scientific times, light was considered primal.
-In Egypt, light from the Sun god Aten sustained all, and in the bible, God created light before the sun, moon, stars or man.
-Light is still all around us today but it remains a mystery.
-As Einstein said just before he died:
+Long before science, light was considered primal.
+In Egypt, light from the Sun god Aten sustained all, and in the bible, God created light before the sun, moon, stars, or man.
+Light is all around us today but what it is remains a mystery.
+As Einstein wrote just before he died:

-This statement remains true today because science still can’t answer the question “What is light?
+Even today, science still can’t answer the question what is light?

 QR3.1.4 The Copenhagen Compromise